Building Winter Shelters for Community Cats

 - Additionally, don’t place water bowls inside the shelter because they may get turned over.

-One of our favorite designs uses two Rubbermaid™ storage bins with removable lids.
+One of our favorite designs uses two storage bins with removable lids.

-Again, it’s important the brand is Rubbermaid™; otherwise, the plastic walls may crack in frigid temperatures.
-Also, an earth-tone bin blends in best with the environment, making it aesthetically pleasing to you and your neighbors and more natural in appearance to the cats.
+An earth-tone bin blends in best with the environment, making it aesthetically pleasing to you and your neighbors and more natural in appearance to the cats.
+Common sizes of bins are 30-35 gallon (22-32″ high x 16-20″ wide x 16-20″ long) and 20-22 gallon (16-26″ high x 20″ wide and 17-22″ long).
+Exact sizes vary by brand, so just make sure that the smaller bin will fit completely inside the larger bin with the lid on both bins.
 You’ll also need an eight-foot by two-foot sheet of one-inch thick hard Styrofoam, a yardstick, box cutter, and straw for insulation.

 - Cut a doorway six inches by six inches in one of the long sides of the bin towards the corner.
 Cut the opening so that the bottom of the doorway is several inches above the ground to prevent flooding.